 The key stages of inventory management are:

-Placing initial order – Whether you are a manufacturer yourself, you have a manufacturer work for your business, or you sell ready-made products, the initial order is when you place the order to get more stock.
+- Placing initial order: Whether you are a manufacturer yourself, you have a manufacturer working for your business, or you sell ready-made products, the initial order is when you place the order to get more stock.

-Production and shipping – The new products need to be made and shipped to your warehouse.
+- Production and shipping: The new products must be made and shipped to your warehouse.

-Warehousing – The products need to be checked in and stored in a warehouse, ready to be picked and packed to send to the customer.
+- Warehousing: The products must be checked in and stored in a warehouse, ready to be picked and packed to send to the customer.

 There are a lot of things to manage, and that is why I use inventory management software to help me, which we will go through at the end of this article.

 Whilst there are many different techniques for managing your inventory, some aren’t really relevant for a small ecommerce business owner.
 There are eight main techniques you should know about, and I will go through the pros and cons of each one.

 Economic order quantity is a principle you should use when making stock decisions.
 Essentially you want to ensure you have enough stock to keep up with demand but not too much inventory so that you are always out of stock.